TotallyInformation/node-red-contrib-infocache/README.md

 **`# Messages to retain` (number, optional)**

 The number of messages that will be retained (by topic if "Retain by Topic" is true).
-The oldest msg will be dropped when a new msg arrives once the limit is reached.
-The default is null which means that **all** msgs will be retained and it is up to you to trim the size using the reset control messages.
+The oldest message will be dropped when a new message arrives once the limit is reached.
+The default is null which means that **all** messages will be retained and it is up to you to trim the size using the reset control messages.

 **WARNING**: If you let the cache get too large, it **will** crash Node-RED.

 **`Retain by Topic?` (boolean)**

 If `true`, topics will be retained by topic.
-Specifically the number of msgs to retain will be by topic.
+Specifically the number of messages to retain will be by topic.

 **`Reset After Replay?` (boolean, optional=false)**